 - 1. Simply login to your donor portal to make a grant recommendation - 2.
-Or, you can email or call Madelaine Tesori to request a grant distribution 404-870-1630 mtesori@jewishatlanta.org
+Or, you can email or call Donor Services to request a grant distribution (404)575-3767 donorservices@jewishatlanta.org not been previously reviewed will be submitted for approval and may take an additional 5-10 business days processing.
+The following distribution and transfer restrictions apply: